isi-vista/face-completion/README.md

 ### Encoder-Decoder for Face Completion based on Gated Convolution

-This page contains the code along pre-trained model for solving the face completion task aka face inpainting following the method mentioned in _J.Mathai\*, I. Masi\*, W. AbdAlmageed, "[Does Generative Face Completion help Face Recognition?](#) ", in Proc. of IAPR International Conference on Biometrics (ICB) 2019 [1]_.
+This page contains the code along pre-trained model for solving the face completion task aka face inpainting following the method mentioned in _J.
+Mathai\*, I. Masi\*, W. AbdAlmageed, "[Does Generative Face Completion help Face Recognition?](#) ", in Proc. of IAPR International Conference on Biometrics (ICB) 2019 [1]_.

 ![Teaser](#)